 - Encourage the child to imagine that school extends from the Church.
 Would he/she act this way at Church?

 - Explain that some actions/words are not appropriate for a child of God and that she/he is a child of God.

 - Encourage the child to share with you any challenges they face: is there someone who makes fun of them if they mention Church or God?
-Help them navigate this situation without getting preachy but by remaining kind and loving towards everyone.
+Help them navigate this situation without getting preachy but by remaining loving towards everyone.

 Questions to jump-start a conversation with your child: